Marius Pontmercy: The Friends of the ABC

 Marius meets Courfeyrac, a fellow student, who introduces him to a society called the Friends of the ABC, a political group committed to republican revolution.
 Almost immediately, Marius' Bonapartist beliefs come into conflict with the republican views of the group's members.
 Marius nevertheless remains on good terms with them—especially Courfeyrac, with whom he lives for a time.
 "In a few days," Hugo writes, "Marius was the friend of Courfeyrac...
 Marius, in Courfeyrac's presence, breathed freely, a new thing for him."
 Marius descends further into poverty and, despite all his hardships, manages to complete his studies and become a recognized lawyer.
 On Courfeyrac's advice, he learns German and English in order to work for a publisher translating manuscripts into French.

 Jean Valjean and Cosette

-Marius regularly takes walks in the Luxembourg Garden, where he frequently sees Cosette and Jean Valjean.
-He becomes enamored of Cosette.
+Marius regularly takes walks in the Luxembourg Garden, where he frequently sees Cosette and Jean Valjean, and does not pay much attention to either.
+After a six month break from walking in the Luxembourg Gardens, he returns to find that Cosette has quickly grown into a young lady, and falls in love with her.
+He returns every day to see her, pretending to read a book.
 Eventually, Marius follows Valjean and Cosette home, where he asks their doorman about Cosette.
 Valjean learns of this and, fearing that Marius is a spy working for the police inspector Javert, moves away that week.